Recovery from a drug or alcohol addiction is an ongoing process. Some days are easier than others, but every day you remain sober is another victory.

 When acupuncture is used in early treatment, the natural calming agents reduce cravings and can lower the risk of relapse.
 Some patients also have less severe withdrawal symptoms.
-Furthermore, some specialists believe that the Chinese practice can eliminate toxins in the body that have built up from the drug abuse.
+Furthermore, some specialists believe that the Chinese practice can eliminate toxins in the body that have built up from drug abuse.

 Aside from all the physical and mental benefits that acupuncture brings, it can also keep recovering addicts out of the medicine cabinet.
 They may be able to manage pain and anxiety and decrease cravings all without the use of conventional medicine.

-When choosing the The River Source for your treatment, you don’t have to look far to find acupuncture.
+When choosing The River Source for your treatment, you don’t have to look far to find acupuncture.
 We include this in our treatment services to improve healing.
 Acupuncture can be used throughout your recovery as well – from detox to long-term maintenance.
-When combined with other treatment modalities, such as individual counseling, proper diet and nutrition and vitamin therapy, the effects from acupuncture are especially pronounced.
+When combined with other treatment modalities, such as individual counseling, proper diet and nutrition, and vitamin therapy, the effects from acupuncture are especially pronounced.

 If you would like to learn more about acupuncture and its role in the treatment process, call The River Source today.
 We’d be more than happy to speak with you!